Philosophy (PHIL)

 PHIL 4330 Business Ethics (3 credits)

-Applies theories of ethics to the moral dimensions of business endeavors and their effects on individuals, organizations, and society.
-Topics explored may include issues of responsibility, discrimination and affirmative action in the workplace, whistle blowing, economic justice, environmental impact, and the effects of the "global economy."
+Applies theories of ethics to the moral dimensions of business endeavors and their effects on individuals, organizations and society.
+Topics explored may include: corporate responsibility; discrimination and affirmative action in the workplace; whistleblowing; economic justice; environmental impact; and the effects of globalization.

 Level of Study: Undergraduate